 "I am sure you will make the right choice"

-- Governments provide the essential legitimacy of the principles of the Global Compact and within their own country can support local networks and encourage the adoption of responsible practices, in line with the ten principles.
+- Governments provide the essential legitimacy of the principles of the UN Global Compact and within their own country can support local networks and encourage the adoption of responsible practices, in line with the Ten Principles.

 - It is clear, however, that firms are the main beneficiaries of the initiative.
-Participation in the Global Compact is open to any company willing to engage seriously in the implementation of the Ten Principles through its operations within its sphere of influence, and to communicate on the progress made towards that commitment.
-Each properly constituted enterprise (according to the national law), of any sector, is eligible to participate, with the exception of those companies involved in the production or processing of tobacco; in its manufacture, sale and distribution, as well as in the possession and transportation of nuclear, chemical and biological weapons; in the manufacture, sale, etc. of landmines or cluster bombs.
-The applicant company is then verified through a global database to see if it is subject to sanctions or other measures by the UN Security Council or other international institutions.
-Companies that have been suspended or removed for ethical reasons by the United Nations Procurement Division or by an International Financial Institution are excluded from participation for the duration of the sanction or of the measure employed.
+Participation in the UN Global Compact is open to any company willing to engage seriously in the implementation of the Ten Principles through its operations within its sphere of influence, and to communicate on the progress made towards that commitment.
+Each properly constituted enterprise (according to the national law), of any sector, is eligible to participate, with the exception of those companies subject to a UN sanction; listed on the UN Ineligible Vendors List for ethical reasons; involved in the production or processing of tobacco; derive revenue from the production, sale and/or transfer of antipersonnel landmines or cluster bombs.

 Businesses with fewer than ten employees (micro-enterprises) will be able to apply for membership likewise all other businesses, but it is expected a longer timeline for reviewing the application and it may involve the Local Network.